pococms/website/docs/quickie.md

-# Quickie tutorial for programmers
+# PocoCMS quickie tutorial for programmers and power users

+If you're used to the command line or are a veteran static site generator users, here's a quick visual runthrough of the most relevant PocoCMS features.

 * Create a site: